sca-secure-library-sca25519/sca25519/README.md

 If you are getting Python errors when running the host-side scripts, make sure you are using Python 3.

+Some issues can be caused by symbolic link not working correctly.
+We recommend cloning the git repository and not downloading the zip file from the web github interface.

 ### Problems related to the board

 First, check if all the cables are attached properly.
 For the boards supported in this repository, connect TX to `PA3`, RX to `PA2` and GND to `GND`.
 Power is typically supplied using the mini-USB connector that is also used to flash code onto the board.